boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 ## Default Fields

-Application environments can define the optional fields `short_name` and `long_name`.
+Application Environments can define the optional fields `short_name` and `long_name`.

-If not declared, these fields will default to the application environment key.
+If not declared, these fields will default to the Application Environment key.

 For example: